mmeyer2k/valhalla/readme.md

 ![command line interface](https://github.com/mmeyer2k/valhalla/blob/master/docs/img/topology.png?raw=true)

 Are you sitting down?
-Valhalla combines a range of technologies to provide an amazing increase in the privacy and security of your entire local network.
+Valhalla combines a range of technologies to provide secure and rapid DNS delivery for your entire network.
 At its core, the primary functions of valhalla are:
-- to provide a LAN accessible dns server with highly customizable white and black lists
+- to provide a LAN accessible DNS server with highly customizable white and black lists
-- to use dnscrypt to securely forward dns queries over HTTPS
+- to use dnscrypt to securely forward DNS queries over HTTPS
-- to (optionally) forward all internet-bound traffic from the vm through a VPN server for extra privacy
+- to (optionally) forward all internet-bound traffic from the VM through a VPN server for extra privacy
-- to present an open HTTP proxy that any computer can use, which allows them to take advantage of the dns rules and vpn tunnel (if used)
+- to present an open HTTP proxy that any computer can use, which allows them to take advantage of the DNS rules and VPN tunnel simultaneously
-- to use continuously updated copies of the very good blocklists at [notracking/hosts-blocklists](https://github.com/notracking/hosts-blocklists) to block spam, ads, malware, telemetry and tons of other garbage
+- to use continuously updated copies of the very good blocklists at [notracking/hosts-blocklists](https://github.com/notracking/hosts-blocklists) to block spam, ads, malware, telemetry and other garbage
-- to be able to quickly switch between three ruleset strictness modes
 - to be able to run as a minimalist virtual machine for portability
 - to provide a robust commandline interface to control the system
-- to support IPv6

 The basic technology stack is: ubuntu + dnsmasq + dnscrypt + dnssec + openvpn + squid + vagrant

 ## How to get started with valhalla

-This project is my personal dns server builder.
+This project is my personal DNS server builder.
 It is written for my own situation and preferences.
 If you want to use this for yourself, start by making your own fork/clone.

 In the future I may work to make this more universal, but for now this should be considered a demonstration of what is possible.
 Pull requests are welcome nonetheless!

-**valhalla is meant to be run on your local network and not exposed to the internet, as it would act as an open DNS resolver and open HTTP proxy!**
+**Valhalla is meant to be run on your local network and not exposed to the internet, as it would act as an open DNS resolver and open HTTP proxy!**

 ### Creating rules

 #### The `lists.d` directory

-Yaml formatted rules files can be placed into this folder.
+Yaml formatted rules files can be placed into `lists.d/`.
 Any file with a `.yaml` extension will be parsed in lexical order and its options will be merged.
 Each file can contain any of the following arrays: `whitelist`, `blacklist` and `raw`.